Improving Multimodal Large Language Models Using Continual Learning: Discussion

 \section{Discussion}

 This work presents one of the first studies of linguistic forgetting in MLLMs, particularly for open-source models with modest parameter counts ($<7$B).
 We show that the degree of linguistic forgetting typically reduces with model scale, and is far more severe for NLG tasks compared to NLU.
+Additionally, we demonstrate that instruction-tuned base LLMs are more robust to linguistic forgetting from multimodal training than non instruction-tuned base LLMs.
 We pioneer treating MLLM creation as a CL problem, and show that CL methods effectively mitigate linguistic forgetting while minimally hindering VL accuracy.
 In our experiments, our best mitigation method far outperforms the naive LLaVA recipe in terms of linguistic forgetting, while maintaining competitive VL performance.
 We show that this benefit holds across model scales.
 We pioneer CL for MLLMs, and establish strong baselines for this task.
 In fact, we observe that besides maintaining competitive VL performance with naive LLaVA training, our mitigation methods achieve near zero and in some cases even negative linguistic forgetting.
-This suggest that our mitigation methods achieve a positive backward transfer of linguistic ability after multi-modal training.
+This suggest that our mitigation methods achieve a positive backward transfer of linguistic ability after multimodal training.
 Given the essential nature of multimodal abilities for many applications, our research highlights that naive multimodal fine-tuning can significantly degrade prior linguistic abilities.
-Our findings underscore the need to develop more robust and capable mitigation approaches, and showcase the applicability of CL techniques to the fine-tuning of foundation models.
+Our findings underscore the importance of developing more robust and capable mitigation approaches, showcasing the applicability of CL techniques to the fine-tuning of foundation models.
 We aim to inspire future research in this direction, ultimately contributing to the advancement of more resilient and versatile MLLMs.